What is an adjustment disorder?

 Treatment for adjustment disorders usually involves counseling.
 Counseling can help you learn new ways of thinking, practice positive behaviors, and take active steps to cope with the challenges you face.
 Medications can also help with the symptoms of an adjustment disorder, such as anxiety or difficulty sleeping.
 Often, an adjustment disorder requires treatment for only a brief amount of time.

 What can I do if I think I have an adjustment disorder?

 Your close friends and family may be the first to notice that you’re having a tough time.
 You may want to talk to them about what you’re experiencing, and they may be able to provide support.
 If you are experiencing symptoms of an adjustment disorder, you may want to see a professional for further assessment.
 The sooner you seek help, the sooner you will begin to feel better.

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for dealing with adjustment disorders.
-If an adjustment disorder is affecting how you are feeling or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
+If these kind of difficulties are affecting how you are feeling or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

-Explore these resources for more information about adjustment disorders in Veterans.
+Explore these resources for more information about adjustment disorders among Veterans.

-Learn more about the possible associations between adjustment disorders and other issues such as problems with family and relationships, transitioning from service, alcohol or drug problems, and anger and irritability.
+Learn more about what you can do if you are experiencing specific concerns related to adjustment disorders, such as problems with family and relationships, transitioning from service, alcohol or drug problems, and anger and irritability.